SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 More information about this solution can be found in the [official Font Awesome documentation](https://docs.fontawesome.com/web/style/icon-canvas/#using-css-custom-properties).

-**Note:** This issue will be addressed in the next release of Spartacus, at which point the workaround described above will no longer be required.
+**Note:** This issue will be addressed in an upcoming release of Spartacus, at which point the workaround described above will no longer be required.